iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Currently Full Stack Software Engineer with 3 years in the telecom domain building B2B SaaS/CPaaS products.
 I have exposure to all tech stack, domains, roles in Computer Science & Electronics Industry

 • Prior to that,  I persued B.E in Electronics and Communication Engineering from B.M.S College of Engineering(BMSCE), an autonomous institute affiliated to Visvesvaraya Technological University(VTU), India and graduated in 2021.
-BMSCE is one of the top 100 institute in the country where high achievers in school end up in and has went on ro become CXO's, founders, VPs, employees in top tech companies of the world etc
+BMSCE is one of the top 100 institute in the country where high achievers in school end up in and has went on to become CXO's, founders, VPs, employees in top tech companies of the world etc

 • During my time here, I have exposure to & worked on perception, prediction & control problems related to self-balancing bots, self-driving vehicles, quadcopters, humanoid robot, swarm robotics.